CivicActions/ssp-toolkit/docs/ssp.md

 ### SI-12: Information Handling And Retention

-> The organization handles and retains information within the information system and information output from the system in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and operational requirements.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: information output handling and retention.